 Sources: Company data, TechCrunch

 Airbnb said it had 200 million active users in 2020, but has not updated this statistic since.
-We expect it has grown since 2020.
+We estimate it is at 265 million now.

 Note: Airbnb has not updated its active users since 2020.
 Sources: RJMetrics, The Guardian